-AEL owns a London-based business, AMT Mortgage Insurance Limited ("AMIL", formerly Genworth Financial Mortgage Insurance Ltd), a well-known organisation in the European mortgage insurance market.
+AEL owns a London-based business, AMIL, a well-known organisation in the European mortgage insurance market.
 As a separate insurance company, AEL is exposed to underwriting and other risks within AMIL's business.
 These are mitigated by a strong, Solvency II compliant risk framework at AMIL and additional oversight by AEL management.
-AEL is applying for a 'Part VII transfer' of policies written by AMIL into AEL.
 AEL's other equity investments are strategic in nature, but are not material.

 AEL manages its foreign exchange risk against its functional currency, which is presented in pounds Sterling.
 Foreign exchange arises when future commercial transactions or recognised assets and liabilities are denominated in a currency that is not the entity's functional currency.
 AEL is exposed to currency risk in respect of liabilities under policies of insurance denominated in currencies other than Sterling.
+AEL is also exposed to currency risk in respect of its assets held in currencies other than Sterling.
+This applies both to assets and liabilities held directly by AEL and to those held in its subsidiaries - in particular, AmTrust Italia and AMIL are both subsidiaries of AEL with significant Euro assets and liabilities.
 The most significant currency to which AEL is exposed is the Euro.